-In spectroscopy, the observatory will provide spectro-photometric observations of a telluric (K or M type) standard star in the Low Resolution mode, based on the same catalog as for imaging with an airmass difference no larger than 0.2 AM.
+In spectroscopy, the observatory will provide spectro-photometric observations of a telluric (K or M type) standard star in the Low Resolution mode, based on the same catalog as for imaging with an airmass difference no larger than 0.2 AM respect to the science target.
 Such a calibration measurement will be performed at least once per night, per instrument configuration.
 More precisely the following settings of the VISIR\spec\cal\LRAutoChopNod template (§ 6) will be used: